umaratimomo-hub/ecs-threat-composer-project/README.md

 Threat Composer is a threat modeling ecosystem that helps identify security issues and develop strategies to address them in the system context.
 The process of threat modeling helps identify security issues and develop a strategy to address them.
 A threat model directly supports the ability to define, agree upon, and communicate what is necessary in order to deliver a secure product or service.

 ### Why Fargate?
-The threat composer is simple static app which requires the user to fetch data and use within their own system so no need for granular customized server control for a simple app.
+The threat composer is a simple static app which requires the user to fetch data and use within their own system so no need for granular customized server control for a simple app.
 Fargate managing the server allows for more focus on infrastructure, reliability and security.

 ### Repository Structure
 <p align="left">